 Affordable housing is a vital component of a thriving community.
 Research shows that stable, affordable housing is crucial to a community's health, environment and overall well-being.
 Learn more about affordable housing in Boulder.

 The City of Boulder has a goal for 15% of all homes to be affordable for low-, moderate-, and middle-income households by 2035.
-These goals are part of the Boulder Valley Comprehensive Plan, which outlines the community vision for Boulder's future.
-As of January 2024, there are over 3,973 affordable homes in Boulder, more than halfway to the 15% goal.
+By the end of 2025, there were 4,326 permanently affordable homes, serving over 9,000 community members in Boulder and 8.9% of all housing units in Boulder are permanently affordable – more than halfway to our 15% goal.

 The city implements multiple programs and policies to increase access to affordable housing to ensure that families and individuals have safe and affordable places to live in Boulder.